Data Management Plan

 (describe or provide URL of description):

 Marine debris removal has been conducted by the Pacific Islands Fisheries Science Center's Ecosystem Sciences Division at the atolls, reefs and islands of Northwestern Hawaiian Islands since 1996.
 Standardized data collection has been implemented since 1999.
 Swim surveys are typically used in the comparatively high-relief and patchy lagoonal reef habitats.
 Survey areas are chosen based on regional reef morphology and past accumulation records.
-At each Structure from Motion (SfM) data collection site, a permanent 3 x 3 m plot was established around the center of the entangled fishing net.
+At each Structure from Motion (SfM) data collection site, a permanent 3 x 3 m plot was established around the center of the entangled fishing net in 2018.
 SfM images were taken underwater before and after net removal.
 The same method was also used at the paired control sites.
-We used Agisoft Metashape software to generate orthomosaic images from the photographs captured after the net was removed.
-The planar net area (square meters) was calculated by delineating the net boundary in ArcGIS.
+Sites were relocated and reimaged in 2021.
+We used Agisoft Metashape software to generate orthomosaic images of each site from the photographs captured.
+Using 2018 orthomosaics, the planar net area (square meters) was calculated by delineating the net boundary in ArcGIS.
 In addition, the degree of fouling was estimated for each net based on the percent of the net surface area that was covered by fouling organisms.
-Using the orthomosaics from the "after" and "control" sites, benthic cover was assessed using a random point approach within the boundary of the net and at the paired control site.
-Each point was classified into one of seven benthic categories.
+Using the orthomosaics from the "after" (impact) and "control" sites, benthic cover was assessed using a random point approach within the boundary of the net and at the paired control site.
+Each point was classified into an appropriate benthic category.
 The annotated points for each site were converted to percent cover.
-Analyses were conducted to compare the benthic composition of net sites to control sites and to determine if fouling or net size contributed to these differences.
+For both years, analyses were conducted to compare the benthic composition of net sites to control sites.
+In 2018, analyses were carried out to determine if fouling or net size contributed to these differences, and in 2021, analyses were conducted to track changes in benthic composition at net impacted sites three years after removal.

-- The swim survey method was developed for surveys in lagoonal, reticulated reef areas.
+- This step describes the initial site survey in 2018.
+The swim survey method was developed for surveys in lagoonal, reticulated reef areas.
 During swim surveys, two or more divers swim across reefs to search for debris while being directed by personnel in small boats to follow pre-planned routes and are coordinated for maximum visual area covered.
 Survey areas and routes are chosen based on regional reef morphology and past accumulation records.
 Based on this net prevalence information, five spatial zones were defined.
-A minimum of three nets in each of the five zones were surveyed using a Structure from Motion (SfM) approach if the net also fit within the additional selection criteria (≥ 75% hard substrate and within ~1-4 m depths).
+A minimum of three nets in each of the five zones were surveyed using a Structure from Motion (SfM) approach if the net also fit within the additional selection criteria (< 75% hard substrate and within ~1-4 m depths).
 (Citation: Dameron, O. J., Parke, M., Albins, M. A., & Brainard, R. (2007).
 Marine debris accumulation in the Northwestern Hawaiian Islands: an examination of rates and processes.
 Marine Pollution Bulletin, 54(4), 423-433.)

-- When a diver encounters debris larger than 0.012 cubic meters (size of small toolbox), descriptive data about the debris are recorded.
-At each site, a permanent 3 x 3 m plot was established around the center of the net by securing zip ties to the reef at each corner of the plot and taking a GPS location at the center.
+- At each impact site established in 2018, a permanent 3 x 3 m plot was established around the center of the net by securing zip ties to the reef at each corner of the plot and taking a GPS location at the center.
 Depth measurements were recorded at each corner of the plot.
 Only nets that fit within the plot were selected for this study to allow rapid data collection of the Structure from Motion (SfM) imagery.
-SfM images were taken underwater before net removal to record the extent of the reef covered by net.
-Images were collected by snorkeling in a cross-hatch pattern over the plot at 1 m above the substrate to achieve image overlap of at least 60% (~580 images per site).
+In 2018, SfM images were taken underwater before net removal to record the extent of the reef covered by net.
+In both years, images were collected by snorkeling in a cross-hatch pattern over the plot at 1 m above the substrate to achieve image overlap of at least 60% (~580 images per site).
 JPEG images were collected using a Nikon SL2 digital camera in an underwater housing.
 (Citation: Suka R, Asbury M, Couch C, Gray A, Winston M, Oliver T. 2019.
 Processing Photomosaic Imagery of Coral Reefs Using Structure-from-Motion Standard Operating Procedures.
 U.S. Dept. of Commerce, NOAA Technical Memorandum NOAA-TM-NMFS-PIFSC-93, 54 p. doi:10.25923/h2q8-jv47)

 - The Structure from Motion (SfM) approach produces an accurately scaled, two-dimensional (2D) orthomosaic model created from the overlapping imagery.
 We used Agisoft Metashape software (version 1.2.5 build 2735) to generate the orthomosaic following parameters published by Burns et al., 2015.
 (Citation: Burns J, Delparte D, Gates R, Takabayashi M. 2015.
 Integrating structure-from-motion photogrammetry with geospatial software as a novel technique for quantifying 3D ecological characteristics of coral reefs.
 PeerJ 3:e1077)

-- From the pre-net removal ("before") orthomosaics, the planar net area (square meters) was calculated by delineating the net boundary with a polygon shapefile and using the Calculate Geometry tool in ArcMap v10.6.1.
+- This step was only completed at net impacted sites surveyed in 2018.
+From the pre-net removal ("before") orthomosaics, the planar net area (square meters) was calculated by delineating the net boundary with a polygon shapefile and using the Calculate Geometry tool in ArcMap v10.6.1.
 In addition, the degree of fouling was estimated for each net based on the percent of the net surface area that was covered by fouling organisms.
 Fouling scores ranged from 1 to 3, where 1 = Light: 1-40% of net surface area covered, 2 = Moderate: 41-75% of net surface area covered, and 3 = Heavy: >75% of net surface area covered (adapted from Donohue et al., 2001).
 Four nets were classified as fouling level 1, eight nets as fouling level 2, and eight nets as fouling level 3.
 (Citation: Donohue, M. J., Boland, R. C., Sramek, C. M., & Antonelis, G. A. (2001).
 Derelict fishing gear in the Northwestern Hawaiian Islands: diving surveys and debris removal in 1999 confirm threat to coral reef ecosystems.
 Marine pollution bulletin, 42(12), 1301-1312.)

 (describe or provide URL of description):